-I understand that it can be very difficult as a parent not to give in when he or she is behaving terribly and you just want it to stop.
-Some parents also feel bad when their children have Down Syndrome or autism signs and may justify giving in due to this.
+I understand that it can be very difficult as a parent not to give in when they are behaving terribly and you just want it to stop.
+Some parents also feel bad when their children have Down Syndrome or autism and may justify giving in due to this.
 However, this sort of behavior can only get worse and when your child is a teenager, which some of you may already be to this point, he or she will increase the severity and intensity of the behavior to the point where you either give in or deal with serious consequences.

 At that point little toddler temper tantrums from a two-year-old will seem like small potatoes.
-You'll wish for toddler tantrums at that point.
-What kind of life is this?
+You'll wish to go back in time at that point!
+Not to mention, that dealing with this day after day is not the kind of life most people want to live.
 It is much easier to follow through with a little 2-year-old than a much bigger and stronger 14-year-old that has had 12 years of learning what works to get what he or she wants.

 Be sure to also check out my free eBook and other pages with more child behavior help.